merlinthemagic/MTM-RouterOS-Scripting/README.md

 ## Documentation:

+Check out the Documentations folder for example code: https://github.com/merlinthemagic/MTM-RouterOS-Scripting/tree/main/Documentation

 Yes, its lacking there are tons of functions that are not documented, but many of the common ones are.

-The api is likely to change.
+Yes, the api is likely to change.

-Check out the Documentations folder for example code

 ## Your turn: